+Two tramping huts are accessible from the Kauaeranga valley.

+Pinnacles Hut

-Two tramping huts are accessible from the Kauaeranga Valley.
-Pinnacles Hut Pinnacles Hut is a 2.5-3 hr walk from the Kauaeranga Valley road end (see number 11).
+Pinnacles Hut is a 2 hr 30 min - 3 hr walk from the Kauaeranga valley road end.
 It has 80 bunks, mattresses, toilets, a cold shower, solar lighting, gas cookers and gas barbeque.
 Bring your own cooking utensils.
 A hut warden is present at all times.

-Accommodation at the Pinnacles Hut is frequently booked out Saturday nights or during holiday periods so forward planning is essential.
+Accommodation at the Pinnacles Hut is frequently booked out Saturday nights or during holiday periods, so forward planning is essential.